 What can students do to avoid gangs?

-- Tell a trusted adult immediately if you are approached by a gang member attempting to recruit you.
+- Tell a trusted adult (parents, school counselor, or law enforcement officer) immediately if you are approached by a gang member attempting to recruit you.

 - Treat gang members respectfully if approached, but let them know you are not interested.